Psychosocial Hazards and Psychological Safety

 Effects on employees

-A psychologically unsafe workplace, or one with unmanaged psychosocial hazards can increase the risk of work related stress, anxiety, depression, burnout, reduced confidence, and post-traumatic stress.
-These psychological impacts may also contribute to physical health issues such as high blood pressure, and cardiovascular disorders
+A psychologically unsafe workplace, or one with unmanaged psychosocial hazards, can increase the risk of work-related stress, anxiety, depression, burnout, reduced confidence, and post-traumatic stress.
+These psychological impacts may also contribute to physical health issues such as high blood pressure, and cardiovascular disease.

 Effects on a company

-If you're running a business or undertaking work, even as a sole operator, you’re likely to have obligations to manage workplace health and safety, including managing psychosocial risks.
+If you're running a business or undertaking work, even as a sole operator, you’re likely to have obligations under WHS legislation to identify, assess and manage psychosocial risks in the workplace.

-You can now be held liable, with legal consequences and penalties, not only for physical harm, but for psychological injury caused by unmanaged psychosocial risks.
+This means organisations may face legal consequences and penalties not only for physical harm, but also for psychological injury arising from unmanaged psychosocial hazards.

-Failing to address psychosocial hazards also has many other hidden costs:
+Failing to address psychosocial hazards can also create significant hidden costs for a business, including:

-• The ripple effect of someone resigning: low morale and loyalty, trust erodes, and quite often it triggers more resignations.
+The ripple effect of someone resigning: low morale, loyalty, trust erodes, and quite often it triggers more resignations.

 How to manage the risks